oevsp/goPhish/README.md

 # GoPhish - Phishing URL Checker

-GoPhish is an advanced web-based tool designed to analyze and detect potentially harmful characteristics in URLs to assess their phishing threat level.
+GoPhish is a web-based tool designed to analyze and detect potentially harmful characteristics in URLs to assess their phishing threat level.
 This application leverages cutting-edge technologies and an extensive API to provide comprehensive, real-time URL analysis.

 ## Features